 The Dosage of Maharasnadi Kwath

 Decoction: Boil 50 grams of coarse powder in one liter water till water reduces to one cup.
 Filter this and divide in three equal parts and drink thrice a day.

-Liquid: Mix 5-15 ml with equal quantity of water and drink after the meal.
-This should be taken twice/thrice a day after meals for few months.
+Liquid: Mix 5-15 ml with an equal quantity of water and drink after the meal.
+This should be taken twice/thrice a day after meals for a few months.

 Tablet: Take 2-3 tablets, twice a day or as prescribed.